Skip to main content

 Beyond this anti-discrimination mandate, GINA also places strict limitations on the ability of an employer to even access this information in the first place.
 Employers are generally prohibited from requesting, requiring, or purchasing genetic information pertaining to an employee or their family members.
 This proactive restriction is vital.

 It prevents the creation of a workplace environment where employees feel pressured to disclose sensitive personal health data.
 There are a few, very narrow exceptions to this rule, such as the voluntary provision of information within a wellness program, but the default position of the law is one of complete employer ignorance.
-Your is kept confidential, stored separately from your personnel file, creating a firewall between your health information and your professional evaluation.
+Your genetic data is kept confidential, stored separately from your personnel file, creating a firewall between your health information and your professional evaluation.

 Family Medical History as Protected Data

-The inclusion of within GINA’s protective umbrella is a cornerstone of the legislation.
+The inclusion of family medical history within GINA’s protective umbrella is a cornerstone of the legislation.
 From a clinical perspective, your family’s health story is a proxy for your genetic inheritance.
 When a wellness questionnaire asks if a first-degree relative had a specific cancer, it is, in effect, conducting a low-resolution genetic screening.

 It is searching for patterns that suggest an inherited predisposition.
 This information is powerful because it allows for the calculation of risk, and it is precisely this predictive power that makes it a potential tool for discrimination.
 An employer might see a family history of Huntington’s disease, for example, and make assumptions about an employee’s long-term future with the company.